 - the confirmation of a warning or some other form of disciplinary action (such as an appeal hearing).

 Employees also have the right to be accompanied to a grievance hearing.
-There is no legal right for an employee to be accompanied to informal discussions, counselling sessions or investigatory meetings,
+There is no legal right for an employee to be accompanied to informal discussions, counselling sessions or investigatory meetings, although the employer may still allow it.
+The employee’s companion can either be a fellow colleague or

 Already a subscriber?